Juul: US Food and Drug Administration investigations

-Multi state investigation in the United States
+Multi-state investigation in the United States

-On February 25, 2020, it was announced that 39 U.S. states were looking into the marketing and sales of vaping products made by Juul.
+On February 25, 2020, it was announced that 39 U.S. states were investigating the marketing and sales of vaping products made by Juul.
 The scope of the investigation includes whether the company targeted youths and made misleading claims about nicotine content in its devices.
-Attorneys general from Connecticut, Florida, Nevada, Oregon and Texas said they will be leading the multi-state investigation.
+Attorneys general from Connecticut, Florida, Nevada, Oregon and Texas said they were leading the multi-state investigation.

 Lawsuits

 Since 2019, over 2,300 personal injury, government entity, tribal, and class action cases have been filed against Juul in federal court.
-In October 2019, all federal lawsuits against Juul were consolidated into a multidistrict litigation (MDL) in the Northern District of California before Judge William Orrick III.
+In October 2019, all federal lawsuits against Juul were consolidated into a multidistrict litigation in the Northern District of California before Judge William Orrick III.

 Various governing bodies have alleged in suits that Juul markets an unsafe product to children, including state attorneys general in Arizona, California, Illinois, Massachusetts, Minnesota, Mississippi, New York, and North Carolina, the District of Columbia, and the school districts of Three Village Central in New York, La Conner in Washington, Olathe in Kansas, and Francis Howell in Missouri.

 Individual suits for damages caused by injury and wrongful death allege that Juul products were addictive and inappropriately marketed as safe and not addictive and were advertised and sold online to minors.
 The family of one teenager alleged he was enticed by Juul's "candy-like flavors, sleek and discreet design, and its representations that it was a healthier alternative to combustible cigarettes."
-Juul did not put nicotine warnings on their products until August 2018, according to one complaint.
+Juul did not place nicotine warnings on its products until August 2018, according to one complaint.

-Investor class action lawsuits were also filed on behalf on behalf of shareholders of Altria Group, alleging Altria failed to conduct sufficient due diligence prior to the company's investment in Juul, failed to inform the investors about risks associated with Juul's products and marketing practices, the mounting public scrutiny and its impact on the Altria business as well as that at times the companies public statements were false and misleading.
-An administrative complaint raised by the Federal Trade Commission against Altria for its JUUL stake was dismissed.
+Investor class action lawsuits were also filed on behalf on behalf of shareholders of Altria Group, alleging Altria failed to conduct sufficient due diligence prior to the company's investment in Juul, failed to inform the investors about risks associated with Juul's products and marketing practices, the mounting public scrutiny and its impact on the Altria business, and that some of the company's public statements were false and misleading.
+An administrative complaint raised by the Federal Trade Commission against Altria for its Juul stake was dismissed.